Akash-Sharma-1/blog/tech/_posts/2022-10-14-Exploration-of-Bayesian-Optimization-&-Gaussian-Processes.md

 ### Surrogate model

 A popular surrogate model for Bayesian optimization are [Gaussian processes](https://en.wikipedia.org/wiki/Gaussian_process) (GPs).
-I wrote about Gaussian processes in a [previous post](/2018/03/19/gaussian-processes/).
+I will be also writing about Gaussian processes in a separate post.
 If you are not familiar with GPs I recommend reading it first.
 GPs define a prior over functions and we can use them to incorporate prior beliefs about the objective function (smoothness, ...).
 The GP posterior is cheap to evaluate and is used to propose points in the search space where sampling is likely to yield an improvement.

 ### Acquisition functions